New in Office 365 this October

 Microsoft Forms now offers the option to create surveys in multiple languages to overcome any language barriers that may arise, and without the need to merge separate documents.
 Multilingual support within Forms enables users to reach a broader audience and helps respondents to provide more in-depth feedback by displaying questions in their preferred language.

-To learn more about Microsoft and Office 365 and how to best utilise it for your business, you can check out our courses here.
+To learn more about Microsoft and Office 365 and how to best utilise it for your business, you can check out our Microsoft office 365 classes.